Naotsun19B/GraphPrinter-Document/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2021/07/11) v1.7
+  Added a shortcut key to copy the image of Graph Editor to the clipboard (**Windows Only**)

 - (2021/05/28) v1.6
   Changed so that the asset name is included in the file name when the reference viewer is output

 - (2021/05/05) v1.5
   Corrected the problem that the image output for the first time after starting the engine becomes whitish